MadBomber/ragdoll-docs/docs/api-reference/api-models.md

 Ragdoll uses a sophisticated ActiveRecord model architecture with Single Table Inheritance (STI) for multi-modal content storage and polymorphic associations for flexible embeddings.

+!!! note "Detailed API Documentation"
+    For complete class and method documentation, see the [Ruby API Documentation (RDoc)](../rdoc/index.md) which provides detailed technical reference for all Ragdoll models and their methods.

 ## ActiveRecord Models and Relationships

 The model architecture provides: